Pixel 10 Pro vs iPhone 16 Pro: Which one is the better Pro?

 In this modern day and age, hardware upgrades to the smartphone camera systems are quite rare and spread across several generations.
 Most of the gains come from software updates and post-processing algorithm tweaks.

-This seems to be the case with the Pixel 10 Pro, it's expected to carry over the same camera system from its predecessor.
+This seems to be the case with the Pixel 10 Pro, as it carries over the same camera system from its predecessor.
 We're talking about a triple camera setup with one 50MP main camera, one 48MP ultrawide, and a 48MP periscope telephoto with 5x optical zoom.

 Pixel 10 Pro | iPhone 16 Pro |